Course Sequence

 Degree Requirements

-All courses must be completed with at least a B- standing for ‘grade letter’ courses or ‘Pass’ for Pass/Fail courses.
+All courses (equivalent to 8 half courses) must be completed with at least a B- standing for ‘grade letter’ courses or ‘Pass’ for Pass/Fail courses.

 A. Completion of all five mandatory half courses from Course List A.